JFF-Bohdan/vrc_t70/doc/protocol/protocol_en.md

 ## 1. General information

 ### 1.1.
 About protocol

 #### 1.1.1 Communication protocol

 Communication protocol is binary and half-duplex.
-VRC-T70 device responses with response packets to each request packets from master device (PC or other controller).
-So VRC-T70 device is slave for master device (for example - PC).
+VRC-T70 device responds with response packets to each request packet from main device (PC or other controller).
+So VRC-T70 device acts as a node for main device.

 When transmitting value with more than one byte, it must be transferred in [Big-endian] (https://en.wikipedia.org/wiki/Endianness#Big-endian).